Indigenous Plant Diva, wild tea crafter, artist

 Chris’ art practice is rooted in photography.
 Addressing the medium as a primary form of technical image-making, he explores its inherent questions about time and space by composing performative lectures that guide audiences through a sequence of “deep-res” pictures.
 Vignettes of video, music, and spoken word are combined in a narrative form that appeals to poem, essay, and film.
 His work has been exhibited internationally.

 Christine Schreyer is an associate professor of anthropology at the University of British Columbia, Okanagan campus, where she teaches a range of courses in linguistic anthropology.
 Her research focuses on language revitalization and documentation, in Canada and in Papua New Guinea, as well as the relationship between endangered language communities and created language communities.
 She has conducted research with the Na’vi speech community (from the movie Avatar) and she is the creator of the Kryptonian language from Man of Steel (2013).
 Recently, she was co-producer of the documentary film Kala Language Project: Kala Walo Nuã about her community-based work with Kala speakers.
-She is also an executive producer for the documentary film Conlanging: The Art of Crafting Tongues, which will be completed in 2016.
+She was also an executive producer for the documentary film Conlanging: The Art of Crafting Tongues (2016).

 Public opinion, political psychology, media and politics, U.S. and Canadian elections